-Partnering with Universities to engage Professionals in Training with our community.
+Partnering with Universities and Organizations to engage with our community.

-Creating business to serve our community and offer job training opportunities.
+Home to businesses that serve our community and offer job training opportunities.

 Susan is a retired CPA, business owner and certified autism consultant with over 25 years of experience in the area of disability parenting, professional services and advocacy.
 She has worked as a volunteer, board member and officer with non profit organizations that serve both adults with disabilities and youth in middle and high school.
 Susan currently serves as the CCHI Secretary and Treasurer.
 She also enjoys running, reading and spending time with her family and friends.
 Susan and her husband Jeff have 3 adult children, two with developmental disabilities, and two dogs that lovingly occupy most of her time.

 Anthony has advised government and private sector in the planning and implementation of health and environmental initiatives, property redevelopment, and educational curricula during his professional career of 40 years.
 He is an Adjunct Lecturer at Northwestern University, McCormick School of Engineering and Applied Science.
 He was also Adjunct Assistant Professor of Public Health at the University of Illinois at Chicago.
 He has served on municipal and county planning commissions, and boards of professional societies.
 Anthony and his wife Emma Kowalenko enjoy involvement with community and have been active volunteers in civic and community organizations.